-The latest Stockholders' meeting was held on August 28, 2015.
-In that Stockholders' Meeting, the following were submitted to a vote by the majority Stockholders': (a) Approval of the Minutes of the Annual Stockholders' Meeting held on August 29, 2014, (b) Approval of the Audited Financial Statements of the Company as of December 31, 2014, (c) Amendment of the Articles of Incorporation to reflect change in address (d) Confirmation and ratification of all Resolutions, Contracts and Acts of the Board of Directors and Management since the last Annual Meeting, (e) Election of Directors, and (f) Appointment of External Auditors.
+The latest Stockholders' meeting was held on August 26, 2016.
+In that Stockholders' Meeting, the following were submitted to a vote by the majority Stockholders': (a) Approval of the Minutes of the Annual Stockholders' Meeting held on August 28, 2015, (b) Approval of the Audited Financial Statements of the Company as of December 31, 2015, (c) Confirmation and ratification of all Resolutions, Contracts and Acts of the Board of Directors and Management since the last Annual Meeting, (d) Election of Directors, and (e) Appointment of External Auditors.